rranndt/Long_live_my_money/README.md

 # Compose Playground...***Work in progress***...
 ***A minimalistic Android application made to describe the latest android development trend.
-Built with Clean Architecture and Jatpack Component (Compose, ViewModel, Room, Hilt, and many more...)***
+Built with Clean Architecture and Jetpack Component (Compose, ViewModel, Room, Hilt, and many more...)***

 ![Project-Expenses](https://user-images.githubusercontent.com/65359346/230407575-10f4a83e-0663-4b71-9fdd-0036bbfca752.png)